-It may not be immediately obvious if someone with Parkinson's has mild cognitive impairment.
+It may not be immediately obvious if someone with Parkinson's has mild memory problems (also known as mild cognitive impairment).
 This is because they may appear to function very well on a day-to-day basis.

-The main difficulties people with mild memory problems may include problems with planning, multi-tasking, moving quickly from one activity to another or doing tasks in a particular order.
+The main difficulties people with mild memory problems may have include problems with planning, multi-tasking, moving quickly from one activity to another or doing tasks in a particular order.
 They may also have a tendency to start a task and not complete it, and may also experience slow thought processes.

-While many people can experience mild memory problems, this does not necessarily indicate a more serious problem, such as dementia.
-It is vital that a person's condition is reviewed by a specialist because sometimes it may seem like they are experiencing dementia symptoms, but they may have mild memory problems or other communication difficulties instead.
+While many people can experience mild memory problems, this doesn't necessarily indicate a more serious problem, such as dementia.
+It's vital that a person's condition is reviewed by a specialist because sometimes it may seem like they're experiencing dementia symptoms.
+However, they may have mild cognitive issues or other communication difficulties instead.

-If a person with Parkinson's shows signs of confusion it is important not to always assume that their condition is simply getting worse.
-Symptoms can be caused by medication or an infection.
-They can also be made worse simply because a person has been taken away from their normal surroundings and routine, for example, if they've had a stay in hospital.
+If your client shows signs of confusion, it's important not to always assume that their condition is simply getting worse.
+Symptoms can be caused by constipation, dehydration, medication or an infection.
+They can also be made worse simply because a person has been taken away from their normal surroundings and routine.
+For example, if they've had a stay in hospital.